Just rewritten my blog site (again!)

 Here, I’ll demonstrate the usage of margin and side notes in a dummy paragraph.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Mauris elementum tortor vel lobortis ultrices.
 Nunc lobortis mauris purus, et malesuada odio tempor at.
 Nullam eget porta sapien, non mattis nisl.
 This is a side note.
 There is no label here.
 Curabitur leo erat, sollicitudin ut sapien nec, auctor congue orci.
 Donec pellentesque sodales felis, ut congue nibh tincidunt ut.
 Integer tincidunt fermentum laoreet.
-Donec dignissim, tortor consectetur pretium imperdiet, nunc lectus tincidunt sapien, id feugiat nunc leo volutpat metus.
-This is a margin note.
+Donec dignissim, tortor consectetur pretium imperdiet, nunc lectus tincidunt sapien, id feugiat nunc leo volutpat metus.† † This is a margin note.
 It has † as a marking in the paragraph text.
 Nam consectetur vitae risus a pharetra.
 Pellentesque habitant morbi tristique senectus et netus et malesuada fames ac turpis egestas.
 Mauris ullamcorper metus sagittis rutrum dignissim.
 Aliquam sem lacus, elementum sit amet justo a, suscipit lacinia mauris.
 Donec hendrerit nunc tellus, quis dignissim nisi imperdiet vitae.
 Donec pellentesque metus ac elementum scelerisque.
 Sed non gravida sem, et vulputate neque.

 Footnotes

 Footnotes are not actually written by me.
-It’s a remark3 plugin called remark-gfm4, which implements Github-flavored Markdown.
+It’s a remark

 I don’t really know what to use footnotes for, other than putting sources on my claims.